atomaszewicz/Simpsons/RStudio/Analysis.md

 ## Scoring

 I've made you wait long enough so let's get straight into it.
-How has the IMDb score for episodes changed over the years?
+The average IMDb score is 7.4 with a standard deviation of 0.75 <sup> [1] </sup>.
+This is equivalent to a little over 3.5/5 stars, which is good, but not great.
+However the mean isn't the whole story as most Simpsons fans will tell you, the show's quality has declined from it's prime.
+Let's see if the IMDb scores reflect this.

 ![ep_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/ep_rate_plot.png?raw=TRUE)

-Early growth, a peak, then a drop to a plateau.
+Early growth, a peak, a drop, and a plateau.
 The early episodes hover mostly between 7.5-9, while the later episodes sit in the 6.5-7.5 range.
-Therefore it does seem as if the quality has decreased throughout the years, to which many of the shows fans will say "DUH!".
+So the IMDb ratings do reflect this 'decline' is real (this is the point where Simpsons fans DM me saying "DUH!").
+There are a few distinct regions to this plot, but we will come back to this later.
+First we want to look at the highest highs, and the lowest lows.

-With a quick Google search, one can find endless pages with "Top X Best/Worst Simpsons Episodes", so let's settle it the best way we know how, by the numbers.
+With a quick Google search, one can find endless pages of "Top X Best/Worst Simpsons Episodes", so let's settle it the best way we know how, by the numbers.

 Oddly enough we see that the most highly-rated episode is the episode ["Homer's Enemey"](http://simpsons.wikia.com/wiki/Homer%27s_Enemy), the premise of which is an outsider pointing out the absurdities in the show's premise.
 It serves as a nod of self-awarness to the audience as well as a reminder to it's [obsessive fans](https://deadhomersociety.com/2010/08/02/animation-showcase-homer-goes-to college/) that it's just a show.
 This episode would not make my top 10, but fans evidently like the show taking a break from wacky adventures and looking inwards.

 Other episodes with ratings above 9.0 include ["You Only Move Twice"](http://simpsons.wikia.com/wiki/You_Only_Move_Twice) where Homer is unknowingly hired by a Bond Villain, ["Cape Feare"](http://simpsons.wikia.com/wiki/Cape_Feare) a remake of the 1962 film ["Cape Fear"](https://en.wikipedia.org/wiki/Cape_Fear_(1962_film)) where The Simpsons enter a witness protection program after Bart receives death threats from his nemsis Sideshow Bob, ["Treehouse of Horror V"](http://simpsons.wikia.com/wiki/Treehouse_of_Horror_V) one of the classic Halloween episodes (which features homages to ["The Shining"](https://en.wikipedia.org/wiki/The_Shining_(film)), ["A Sound of Thunder"](https://en.wikipedia.org/wiki/A_Sound_of_Thunder), and ["Soylent Green"](https://en.wikipedia.org/wiki/A_Sound_of_Thunder)), ["Who Shot Mr. Burns?
 Part One"](http://simpsons.wikia.com/wiki/Who_Shot_Mr._Burns%3F_(Part_One)) a murder mystery where everyone in town is a suspect, and ["The City of New York vs. Homer Simpson"](http://simpsons.wikia.com/wiki/The_City_of_New_York_vs._Homer_Simpson) where Homer fights parking tickets in the Big Apple.
-We note that all these episodes are between seasons 5 through 9.
+We note that all these episodes are between seasons 5 through 9, and that they all have a zscore of over 2.

 On the other end of the spectrum, the lowest-rated episode is the Season 23 ["Lisa Goes Gaga"](http://simpsons.wikia.com/wiki/Lisa_Goes_Gaga) with a 4.3/10 which features Lady Gaga helping Lisa with her self esteem.
 Other low-rated episodes include ["All Singing All Dancing"](http://simpsons.wikia.com/wiki/All_Singing,_All_Dancing) a musical episode, an episode where [The Simpsons go to Jerusalem](http://simpsons.wikia.com/wiki/The_Greatest_Story_Ever_D%27ohed) and Homer defiles various holy sites, and an episode where [Moe's washrag tells it's life's story](http://simpsons.wikia.com/wiki/Moe_Goes_from_Rags_to_Riches).
+These episodes have a zscore in the range of -2 to -4.

 With 600+ episodes, you're bound to have a few stinkers, but what I'm trying to study here is less a few boring scripts, but more how the show has evolved.
 So let's jump into a much debated topic among Simpsons fans: "Golden Age" i.e. when it was at it was it's best.